shermanloan/scejson-doc/doc/module-arm.md

 Finally, a value of `all` indicates that *all* payments associated with this columnt are interest only.

-Note that for the purposes of this attribute, a scheduled payment is considered an interest only payment if the payment amount pays off all interest due at the time of the payment, with no reduction in the principal balance.
+Note that for the purposes of this field, a scheduled payment is considered an interest only payment if the payment amount pays off all interest due at the time of the payment, with no reduction in the principal balance.